Want to learn more about cause marketing? Do these things right now:

 I felt I had the first part right.

-Cause marketing is a partnership between a nonprofit and a for-profit for mutual profit
+a partnership between a nonprofit and a for-profit for mutual profit

 What I thought needed redefining was just what it encompassed.
 In last year's post I wrote that cause marketing involved three types of programs: point-of-sale, percentage-of-sale and licensing.